alex-susi/nbaDraftLottery/README.md

 [![License](https://img.shields.io/badge/License-ADD%20LICENSE-lightgrey)](LICENSE)

-## Overview
+## 01 - Overview

-This project estimates how the **[NBA's new 3-2-1 Draft Lottery](https://www.nba.com/news/nba-board-governors-approve-new-draft-lottery-system)** will impact the value, risk, and trade utility of every future draft pick from 2026–2032.
+This project estimates how the **[NBA's new 3-2-1 Draft Lottery](https://www.nba.com/news/nba-board-governors-approve-new-draft-lottery-system)** will impact the value, risk, and trade utility of every tradeable draft pick from 2026–2032.
 Rather than assigning each pick a single value, the model simulates future team strength, lottery outcomes, pick protections, swaps, conveyance rules, and player-outcome uncertainty.
 The result is a distribution of possible values for every pick, team portfolio, and hypothetical trade.

 The **[Interactive Dashboard](https://alexsusi2298.shinyapps.io/nbaDraftLottery/)** includes team-level portfolio views, individual pick distributions, lottery odds, pick movers, and a trade machine to evaluate hypothetical pick deals.